Should you rent or buy?

 Rent versus buy in three steps

 No appointments, no paperwork.
-Just your address, your rent, and a few seconds.
+Two numbers and a few seconds.

-Postal code, unit number, and the monthly rent you pay or are quoted.
-That is all we need.
+The price of the home you have in mind and the monthly rent you pay or are quoted.
+That is all the maths needs.

 See the verdict